frogcjn/iPhoneX-Lock-Home-Indicator/README.md

 # iPhoneXLockHomeIndicator
-This is example for demo how to use official API of edge protection to lock the home indicator for games and special apps.
+This is an example for demoing how to use official API of edge protection to lock the home indicator for games and special apps.

 # Designing for iPhone X
  https://developer.apple.com/videos/play/fall2017/801/